beeker1121/dddstructure/cmd/deployments/kubemysql/README.md

 dddstructure-mysql-deployment-848b8cdfb5-frr64   1/1     Running   0          4m37s   10.244.0.22   minikube   <none>           <none>
 ```

-We can see the internal IP of our API Deployment in the cluster is `10.244.0.23` - this is the IP we'll use from a Pod within the cluster to issue a `curl` command.
+We can see the internal IP of our API Deployment Pod in the cluster is `10.244.0.23` - this is the IP we'll use to issue a `curl` command.

 Spin up a new Pod within the cluster that has `curl` installed, and when we exit, the shell will be removed: